j4ck-k/predicting-paper-retractions/Data/OpenAlex/README.md

 # OpenAlex data

-Notes and details about the OpenAlex dataset we use in this project
+Notes and details about the OpenAlex dataset we use in this project.

+Data in this directory is from [OpenAlex](https://openalex.org), an open-source bibliographic database of academic publications.
+Data is accessed using [`pyalex`](https://github.com/J535D165/pyalex).
+See the documentation there for details on how to call the OpenAlex API from python.

 ## Example notebooks